-There is arguably a bit too much new Lethbridge-Stewart's mythology for character to take in all at once, though for the most part this world-building does not interfere with the plot, but in other ways it's a very strong mission statement: "This is our new Lethbridge-Stewart background.
+There is arguably a bit too much new mythology for Lethbridge-Stewart's character to take in all at once, though for the most part this world-building does not interfere with the plot, but in other ways it's a very strong mission statement: "This is our new Lethbridge-Stewart background.
 Deal with it or leave now."

 For those who stick around, the rest of the range slows down the pace of new revelations a bit whilst also developing what we have here further still, only enforcing how clear the vision of Frankham-Allen and his Candy Jar Books co-editor Shaun Russell is.
 This feels at times like a very different Brigadier and world for him to the one we know of, but the clarity of intent and vision and thought is admirable and strong enough for the rest of the range to ride this novel's coat tails, and that should be applauded.

-THE SCHIZOID EARTH by David A McIntee Review by Allan Lear
+THE SCHIZOID EARTH

+by David A McIntee Review by Allan Lear

 The Schizoid Earth is the second in a series of what could be describe as "Young Brigadier" stories from Candy Jar Books.
 This series follows the adventures of a pre-fame Colonel Alastair Lethbridge-Stewart as he deals with peculiar happenings, crazed science, the possibility of alien interventionism on Earth and other X-Filesian occurrences.
-In doing so, they demonstrate how the Colonel built a portfolio of past experiences that would, eventually, gualify him to head up the United Nations Intelligence Taskforce.
+In doing so, they demonstrate how the Colonel built a portfolio of past experiences that would, eventually, qualify him to head up the United Nations Intelligence Taskforce.

 In style the Lethbridge-Stewart books read little like traditional Doctor Who novels.
-Gone are the stuttering and sometimes unbearably adolescent attempts at a "mature" outlook that sometimes plagued the Virgin New Adventures series: ousted is the low aim of the current BBC book series. designed as it is to appeal to the various tots and moppets who watch the present series rather than retain any interest for the long-term viewer.
-In its place is a lightweight, zippy feel that is reminiscent of the best on sees sort of Boys' Own Adventure Stories.
+Gone are the stuttering and sometimes unbearably adolescent attempts at a "mature" outlook that sometimes plagued the Virgin New Adventures series: ousted is the low of the best sort of Boys' Own Adventure Stories.
 Here, in the parallel universe of golden summer days, the beneficent military specialists defend our world from two-dimensional villains and the cack-handed meddling of well-meaning but far-from-commonsensical mad science boffin types.
 Problems are solved with pragmatic know-how or a straight right to the jaw.
 The Union Flag stands for liberty, justice, tolerance, decency and not making a fuss.